BattletechModders/CBTBehaviorsEnhanced/README.md

 * **UnsteadyAttackerOnHit** - if set to true, the *attacker* will be marked Unsteady on a *successful* charge
 * **UnsteadyAttackerOnMiss**- if set to true, the *attacker* will be marked Unsteady on a *failed* charge
 * **UnsteadyTargetOnHit**- if set to true, the *target* will be marked Unsteady on a *successful* charge

+When charging the AI will evaluate its own armor, structure, and evasion loss as part of it's determination to charge.
+The `Melee.Charge.SelfCTKillVirtDamageMulti` configuration value is a multiplier for this damage in the case that self-damage is greater than the current armor and structure in the attacker's CT.

 ### Death From Above Attacks